An Efficient Minimax Optimal Estimator For Multivariate Convex Regression: Introduction and Main Results

-In this paper, we take $\cF$ to be one of the following two function classes, which are subsets of the class of convex functions on a domain: \begin{enumerate} \item $\cF_L(\Omega)$, the class of convex $L$-Lipschitz functions supported on a convex domain $\Omega \subseteq B_d$, where $B_d$ denotes the unit (Euclidean) ball in dimension $d$. \item $\cF^\Gamma(P)$, the class of convex functions on a convex polytope $P \subset B_d$ with range contained in $[-\Gamma, \Gamma]$. \end{enumerate} These tasks are known as $L$-Lipschitz convex regression \citep{seijo2011nonparametric} and $\Gamma$-bounded convex regression \citep{han2016multivariate}, respectively.
+where $O_{\PP,\cF}(\cdot)$ denotes equality up to a multiplicative constant that depends only on $\PP, \cF$.
+We would also like our estimator to be \emph{efficiently computable}, which for our purposes means that its runtime is polynomial in the number of samples: i.e. of order $n^{O_{\PP,\cF}(1)}$ when $n$ is large enough.
+In this paper, $B_d$ denotes the unit (Euclidean) ball in dimension $d$, $\cF$ is one of the following two subclasses of convex functions \begin{enumerate} \item $\cF_L(\Omega)$ --- the class of convex $L$-Lipschitz functions supported on a convex set $\Omega \subseteq B_d$. \item $\cF^\Gamma(P)$ --- the class of convex functions on a polytope $P \subset B_d$ unifromly bouned by $[-\Gamma, \Gamma]$. \end{enumerate} These tasks are known as $L$-Lipschitz convex regression \citep{seijo2011nonparametric} and $\Gamma$-bounded convex regression \citep{han2016multivariate}, respectively.
 For reasons which will become apparent later, we always take $d \ge 5$.
-In our work, we take $\PP$ to be the uniform distribution over a convex domain $\Omega$ \begin{assumption} $\PP$ is uniformly bounded on its support by some positive constants $c(d),C(d) $ that only depend on $d$, i.e. $c(d) \leq \frac{d\PP}{dx}(x) \leq C(d)$, for all $x \in \Omega \subset B_d$. \end{assumption}
+We also further assume that $\PP$ satisfies the following: